uobGravWaves/MultiInstrumentFunctions/readme.md

 **ACE, GNSS:** <br />
     custom Matlab save format produced from the original data files - contact us for details

 See file headers for options.

-Several functions used in get_limbsounders() can be found in https://github.com/corwin365/MatlabFunctions.
-Over time these will become better-integrated into this repository.
+Several functions used in this routine can currently be found in https://github.com/corwin365/MatlabFunctions; over time these will become better-integrated into this repository.

 # **gwanalyse_limb()**

 Unified function to compute gravity waves using data outputted in the format produced by _get_limbsounders()_.

 See file headers for options.

-Several functions used in get_limbsounders() can be found in https://github.com/corwin365/MatlabFunctions.
-Over time these will become better-integrated into this repository.
+Several functions used in this routine can currently be found in https://github.com/corwin365/MatlabFunctions; over time these will become better-integrated into this repository.